-AGP-4X Mode Default: Enabled
+AGP Mode Default: 4X

-This item allows you to enable or disable the caching of display data for the video memory of the processor.
+This item allows you to set the AGP speed at 1X, 2X, or 4X.
 Enabling AGP-4X Mode can greatly improve the display speed.
 If your graphics display card does not support this feature, you need to disable this item.